sumtxt/wiesbaden/README.md

 # Read csv GENESIS Tables

-In conjuction with the `readr` package, the `wiesbaden` package also helps to import `csv` tables from all three websites and construct valid column names.
+In conjuction with the `readr` package, the `wiesbaden` package also helps to import `csv` tables from all websites and construct valid column names.

 	require(readr)
 	url <- 'https://www-genesis.destatis.de/genesis/online?sequenz=tabelleDownload&selectionname=12411-0004&format=csv'